-Whether your little one is off on (yet another) school trip or simply at home for the weekend, keeping them busy is always important for both of you!
+Being stuck in the house during this winter lockdown can drive you and the kids mad, so keeping them busy is always important for both of you!
 It’s no different in our household- if I don’t keep my daughter busy then both of us get a bit grumpy.
-We like to go for walks, trips out, planting seeds in the garden and things like that but when the weather is bad, and let’s face it, in Wales, it often is, then baking is a great fall back.
+We’ve been enjoying local walks, movie days, planting seeds in the garden and things like that but when the weather is bad, and let’s face it, in Wales during this lockdown, it often is, then baking is a great fall back.

 Here’s another recipe that we like to make- it’s the totally unhealthy but delicious oaty flapjacks!
 This recipe was a bit of an accident.
 When shopping, I was trying to be a bit more economical and bought a bag full of rolled oats rather than our smooth breakfast porridge, so we had to make use of them!
 Luckily this simple recipe didn’t call for much else in the way of ingredients.

 - 125g butter

 - 3 tblsp golden syrup

 (although we doubled up on all ingredients as we made a large batch for the Uber Kids team because we’re nice like that)

 It’s a very simple recipe and instructions are easy to follow:

 Pre-heat your oven to 200°c (180°c for fan assisted ovens), weigh out your ingredients, then add them to a food processor.
 We cubed our butter so it was easier to mix (and of course, because we were making 2 batches, we did both separately).